jcmangubat/torres-pest-control/public/content/services/termite-control.md

-# Termite Control
-Protect your property from the silent destruction of termites with customized treatment plans designed for long-term peace of mind.
+**P**rotect your property from the silent destruction of termites with customized treatment plans designed for long-term peace of mind.

 ![Termite Control Banner](/images/services/tpc_srvc_5.png)